djtango/CV/README.md

 ## Deon Tan

 A keen learner looking for opportunities in software engineering and web development.
-A big fan of Japanese videogames, cooking and functional programming.
+Passionate about cooking, piano and martial arts.

 ## Code Examples